glamod/marine-user-guide2/docs/source/index.rst

 Data directory setup
 --------------------

-The data that the tools in this project use and the products created are all stored in the marine-user-guide data directory [#fDDS]_, which is organized in separate directories to host the different versions of the Marine User Guide.
+The data the tools in this project use and the products created are stored in the marine-user-guide data directory [#fDDS]_.
+This directory does not contain the actual data files of the individual data releases, but links to the files in the directories of the data releases included in a version of the Marine User Guide.
+This approach greatly simplifies the configuration of the different scripts and is followed even if a given version is made up of a single data release.

+The marine-user-guide data directory is then split in directories to host subsequent versions of the Marine User Guide.

 .. figure:: ../pics/in_data_space.pdf
   :width: 150